anwather/ALZ-CodeDeployment/README.md

 - Cannot change the default generated names on the following
     - Virtual Wan resource group
     - Virtual Wan name
     - Virtual Wan hub name
+- Does not deploy DDOS - it's expensive
+- Microsoft Defender for Containers is not included in the base templates so must be deployed manually (will eventually be fixed by the upstream)

 ## Initial Setup